loadsmart/culture/practices/coding.md

 ### Small Functions / Methods / Classes

-Write small functions, methods or classes.
+Write small functions, methods, or classes.
-It makes them easier to read, to change and to test.
+It makes them easier to read, to change, and to test.

 ### Function Breakdown